Syrian mortar bombs land in Israeli orchard

 ISTANBUL Turkish police detained 26 people over a car bomb attack in the south-eastern town of Viransehir, Interior Minister Suleyman Soylu said on Saturday.

-JERUSALEM Mortar rounds fired from Syria hit the Israeli-occupied Golan Heights on Tuesday in a spill-over from the conflict in the Arab country.
+JERUSALEM Mortar bombs fired from Syria crossed the frontier with Israel and landed in an orchard early Tuesday, but caused no injuries or damage, the Israeli army said.

-The Israeli army said the rounds landed harmlessly in an orchard and were not aimed at Israelis.

-Israel had lodged a complaint with the United Nations observer force that monitors the de facto truce between the two countries, a military spokesman said.
+A military spokesman said the bombs were not aimed at Israelis and that Israel had lodged a complaint with the United Nations observer force that monitors a long-standing, de facto truce between the two countries.

-A source in the area said the orchard belonged to an Israeli agricultural community which lies close to Syrian villages where fighting has flared between Syrian rebels and forces loyal to President Bashar al-Assad.
+A source in the area said the orchard belonged to an Israeli agricultural community in the occupied Golan Heights which lie close to Syrian villages, where fighting has flared between Syrian rebels and forces loyal to President Bashar al-Assad.

-The rounds were apparently fired at the Syrian village of Jubata Al Khashab in response to rebel activity in the area, Israeli media said.
-A similar incident occurred in the same area on July 23, the army said.
+The army said there was a similar incident in the same area on July 23.
+It was not immediately clear which side in the Syrian conflict had fired Tuesday's bombs.

+Last week, Israel's military unexpectedly launched a large-scale exercise on the Golan Heights, testing its battle readiness amid tensions over Iran's nuclear programme and the civil war in Syria.

-Israel captured the Golan Heights during the 1967 Middle East War and annexed the area in 1981, in a move that was not recognised internationally.
+Israel captured the Golan Heights in 1967 during a Middle East war and annexed the area in 1981, in a move that was not recognised internationally.

-The Israeli military staged an exercise on the Golan Heights last week to test its battle readiness amid tensions over Iran's nuclear programme and the civil war in Syria.

 ISTANBUL Turkish police detained 26 people over a car bomb attack in the south-eastern town of Viransehir, Interior Minister Suleyman Soylu said on Saturday.